DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/immutability.md

       })
     };

-Next, use the state as usually.
-It's possible because `seamless-immutable` keeps backwards-compatibility with normal Arrays and Objects.
+Then you can use the state in a usual way because `seamless-immutable` keeps backwards-compatibility with normal Arrays and Objects.

-The following demo demonstrates how to use React Grid with `seamless-immutable` in action.
+The following demo demonstrates the React Grid with `seamless-immutable` in action.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/grid/demos/#/immutability/seamless-immutable)